 1. Jesus will return for His second coming to this earth during the battle of Armageddon.
 (Revelation 19:11-19)

-4. At the end of this thousand years, Satan will be loosed for a time to mount one final rebellion against God.
-God the Father will put down that rebellion and then Satan will be cast into Gehenna, the lake of fire.
-There he will join the Anti-Christ and the False Prophet who have already been in there for one thousand years.
+4. At the end of this 1,000 years, Satan will be loosed for a time to mount one final rebellion against God.
+God the Father will put down that rebellion, and Satan will then be cast into Gehenna, the lake of fire.
+There he will join the Antichrist and the False Prophet, who have already been in there for 1,000 years.
 (Revelation 20:7-10).

 5. Immediately following this will come the Great White Throne Judgment where all of history’s lost will stand before Christ.
 For this awesome judgment the torment section of Hades will at last be emptied so that all those lost souls can be formally moved into Gehenna.
 Revelation 20:12-15 says of this time:

 And I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books.
 The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
 And they were judged, each one according to his works.
 Then Death and Hades were cast into the lake of fire.
 This is the second death.
 And anyone not found written in the Book of Life was cast into the lake of fire.
 (N.K.J.V.)